 - Sun-dried tomatoes – I used tomatoes in oil, sold in a jar.
 This oil is very aromatic and I’m adding it to the pancake batter and also I cook the pancakes with it – this makes such a difference and is also a good opportunity to use up the whole jar.
 If you don’t have sun-dried tomatoes in a jar you can use dry sun-dried tomatoes in a packet.
 You need to let it soak in boiling water until soft then drain and use in the recipe.
 Use clarified butter / butter / or frying oil for cooking the pancakes.

 - If you’re looking for more recipes using sun-dried tomatoes check out this recipe for Tuscan chicken pasta or Creamy Tuscan chicken with gnocchi.
+Here you can find all my sun-dried tomato recipes.

 - Herbs – I used basil and oregano but you can use any of your favorite herbs or spice mixes like Italian seasoning.